mtSound/IDEA9103-Major-Coding-Project/README.md

 // Readme to be updated prior to submission with actual instructions

-// In the meantime - please create branches when working on code
+// In the meantime - please create new branches when working on code so we can compare & compile